-Websites which begin with HTTPS:// are secure and some of them may display a padlock on the far left of the address bar.
+So, websites that begin with HTTPS:// are SSL secure.
+You may also see a padlock symbol on the far left of the address bar.

 24. Links in emails

-As with not clicking on files attached to emails with a .exe extension, the same measures should be taken with links in the emails you receive.
-You will receive emails from banks and other accounts and services you use.
-To be on the safe side, rather open a separate browser and type in or copy and paste the link in the address bar.
+You may receive emails from supposed banks and other service providers.
+To be on the safe side, open a separate browser and type in or copy and paste the link in the address bar.

-The reason you should do this is because phishing emails as they are called is one of the most common ways hackers try and gain access to your personal information and data.
-These bogus links could lead to you inadvertently giving away your personal details passwords and even banking details.
+By doing this, you avoid phishing schemes where hackers try and gain access to your personal data.
+These bogus links could lead to you inadvertently giving away your personal information.

 25. Avoid downloading from unknown websites

 Many websites use peer to peer file sharing where you can download anything you want.
 These illegal sites are rife with malware and other malicious software.

 If you don’t trust a website, don’t download files from them.
 Just because a site looks legitimate, it doesn’t mean it’s safe.

 Google the website domain or research it on Reddit.
 This way you can verify the safety of a website.

 For most websites, if you find nothing on them online, then stay away.